 This SDP models UNIFORM SPARSEST CUT since every assignment of x corresponds to a cut and the objective is the sparsity of the cut (up to a constant factor, but we don't care since we cannot achieve a constant factor approximation anyway).
-Now we consider a relaxation which is similar to LP2.
+Consider a relaxation which is similar to LP2.